top of page

 Family Time

-We Provide Professional Visitation and Monitoring Services
+We Provide Professional Supervised Visitation and Monitored Exchange Services

 What are supervised visits and How do they work

+The purpose of supervised visitation is to protect the child or children involved.
+There is a non-biased, professional monitor within earshot, recording all that is said and done within the supervised visit.
+Monitors may intervene and even terminate visits if necessary.
 Supervised visits are different for everyone.
 Some parents and children describe supervised visitation as an uncomfortable experience.
 They feel like they are under a microscope because of a monitor's presence.
 Others say they don't even notice the monitor's presence because they are so happy to spend time with their loved ones.

 Grounds for Supervised Visitation